Junior School assessment

 - Verbal Reasoning.

 Students are welcome to join us for an entrance test throughout the year (at a time and date to suit you).
 However, to ensure we can guarantee your child a place in our Senior School for the forthcoming school year or to consider your application for a Scholarship or financial assistance (Bursary) we would recommend that you contact us as soon as possible and/or register your child to sit our main entrance test date in January.
+Our Senior School entrance test, for those wishing to join our School from September 2022, will take place on Saturday 15th January 2022.

 Students who are successful in the entrance test will be offered a place.
 If your child has been awarded a Scholarship or bursary support you will be notified at the same time.